 10. I plan to remove my daughter from the “Find My” iPhone tracking app.

 I think that tracking a young adult in most circumstances is intrusive and authoritarian.
 Tapping the icon to see if she got up and went to class Monday morning, or if she’s safe in her dorm at 3 a.m.
 Saturday night is Orwellian, at best, and a flagrant violation of her privacy, at worst.

 I have not tracked any of my children since they were teenagers living at home, and then only if they knew it and had given me ample reason to do so.
 Tracking my college kid and saying it’s for her safety is a lie.
 Yes, I am aware that a North Carolina teen was recently saved by her mother on that very app after a horrific accident where the girl’s car rolled down an embankment and was not visible from the road.
 But that argument could be used for tracking anyone, and I’m not about to let the police, my car insurance company or even my family members track me.

 So why do I track my daughter while she’s at college?
 Its about me feeling connected to her during the day: “Oh, look, she’s back at the Music Center; she must be at choir practice.”
 Or it’s about me being able to sleep soundly: “Oh, good.
 She’s back in her dorm.”
 I know it’s about me and not about her safety.
 I know it’s an invasion of her privacy and undermines her autonomy.
 I promise I’ll delete it.
-But can I wait till winter break?
-I want to make sure she leaves for the airport on time.
+Just not now.

 You Might Also Enjoy: